2016–2017 South Korean protests: Background

 In October 2016, a political scandal erupted over President Park Geun-hye's undisclosed links to Choi Soon-sil, a woman with no security clearance and no official position, who was found to have been giving secret counsel to the president.

-Choi had known Park since the 1970s, as Choi's father, Choi Tae-min, was a mentor for Park Chung-hee, then-president and Park Geun-hye's father.
+Choi had known Park since the 1970s, as Choi's father, Choi Tae-min, was a mentor for Park Chung Hee, then-president and Park Geun-hye's father.
 At the time, the Park family was still grieving from the assassination of the first-lady Yuk Young-soo, and Choi Tae-min claimed that he could channel communication with her.
 Both had remained friends since, even after Park Geun-hye became president.
 Park's behavior during her tenure had raised suspicions, due to her lack of communication with parts of the government and the press.

 Choi, who had no official government position, was revealed to have access to confidential documents and information from the president, and acted as a close confidant for the president.
 Choi and Park's senior staff used their influence to extort ₩77.4 billion (~$774 million) from Korean chaebols – family-owned large business conglomerates – setting up two media and sports-related foundations, the Mir and K-sports foundations.
 Choi embezzled money during the process, and it is reported that some of the funds were used to support her daughter Chung Yoo-ra's dressage activities in Germany.
-She is also accused of rigging the admissions process at Ewha Womans University to help her daughter get accepted at the university.
+She was also accused of rigging the admissions process at Ewha Womans University to help her daughter get accepted at the university.
 Ahn Jong-bum, a top presidential aide, was arrested for abusing power and helping Choi; he denied wrongdoing and claims he simply followed presidential orders.